OpenDreamKit/OpenDreamKit.github.io/about-mathematicians.md

   research, from **initial exploration** to **publication**, **teaching**, and **outreach**

+--

 - Performance, robustness, flexibility, ease of installation and use

 - Research on social aspects of collaborative software development in mathematics

+## Strategy

+-   Join forces with the wider community

+    Scientific computing, ...

-TODO: highlight somewhere the strategy of joining forces with the wider community (scientific computing, ...) whenever possible.
-Lower the software barrier between pure and applied mathematics.
+-   Lower the software barrier between pure and applied mathematics

 ---